 Free zone companies are subject to UAE VAT law.
 If you are a free zone company making taxable supplies above the threshold, you must register for VAT just like any mainland company.

-However, certain free zones have been designated as "Designated Zones" by the UAE Cabinet.
+Certain free zones have been designated as "Designated Zones" by the UAE Cabinet.
 As of 2026, most major free zones including JAFZA, DAFZA, SAIF Zone, Hamriyah Free Zone, Khalifa Industrial Zone, and RAK Maritime City hold this designation.
+You can check the full list on the FTA's Designated Zones page.
 Designated Zones receive special treatment, but only for goods, not for services.

 Here is how it works.
 When goods are transferred between two Designated Zones, or when goods move from outside the UAE into a Designated Zone, those movements are generally treated as being outside the scope of UAE VAT.
 This means no VAT is charged.
 But the moment those goods enter the mainland UAE, or are consumed within the Designated Zone, standard VAT applies.